The Department of Spanish's curriculum is organized in three tiers:

-- Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.
-With two instructors per language class, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.
+- Language courses: Our language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.

-SPAN 002B Intensive Spanish for Advanced Beginners (every fall)
+SPAN 002B Spanish for Advanced Beginners (every fall)

 SPAN 008 Spanish Conversation and Composition [Writing Course] (every semester)

 - Introductory courses: Our writing courses enable students to move toward writing proficiency in Spanish and provide a panoramic view of the literary and cultural histories of the Hispanic world.

 SPAN 012 Imágenes y contextos hispánicos

 SPAN 015 - LITR 015S Introduction to Latinx Literature and Culture [Writing Course; Taught in English] (Cross-listed as SPAN 015) (every fall)